Garda Commissioner says no confidence vote felt like ‘real kick in the teeth’

 Mr Harris said it was “unclear” whether the GRA were using the vote to comment on his leadership or to express dissatisfaction with an ongoing roster dispute.

-“I believe that they felt that they were voting on this, on the decision to go back to the original roster,” he said.
+“I believe that they felt that they were voting on the decision to go back to the original roster,” he said.

 He accused the GRA of behaving irrationally in the industrial relations process with regards to the roster dispute, saying the roster had been agreed and was in place for seven years.